LRWyatt801/atlas-low_level_programming/more_functions_nested_loops/README.md

 			 followed by a new line
 5-more_numbers.c - Write a function that prints 10 time the number
 		   0-14 followed by a new line
+6-print_line.c - Write a function that draws a straight line